arjankoning1/tasman/README.md

 ### Miscellaneous options

 The above is enough for the standard use of TASMAN.
-There are a few not often used features which require installation of an extra subdirectory in *tasman/*:
+There is a not often used feature which require installation of an extra subdirectory in *tasman/*:

-+ `parameters/` numerical probability distributions of TALYS nuclear model parameters on the basis of Bayesian Monte Carlo, see A.J.
-Koning, *Bayesian Monte Carlo method for nuclear data evaluation*, Eur.
-Phys.
-Journ.
-A51(12) 1 (2015).
-Download *parameters.tar* to *tasman/*, do *tar zxf parameters.tar* which will produce a *tasman/parameters/* directory
 + `PSF/` a database with experimental photon strength functions, for fitting of TALYS nuclear model parameters.
 Download *PSF.tar* to your home directory, do *tar zxf PSF.tar* which will produce a *PSF/* directory

 ## Sample cases